daniabib/overweight-dogs/README.md

 The dataset is composed of 5400 images already randomly split into train, validation, and test folders.
 It can be downloaded here: https://drive.google.com/file/d/1uFDfpyCkMxzdz2Mez5zUBJJHBkh_OJjq/view?usp=sharing

+A simple Streamlit was built to simplify the use of the model by clients.
 The model is integrated with FastAPI, and can be accessed on the /prediction endpoint.
 It is already deployable via Docker and has GPU support if needed.

 ## How To Use